 The best places to see in Asturias are those that showcase the region’s culture, nature and cuisine.
-Officially known as The Principality of Asturias is not the first choice when people go to Spain.
-Visitors to Spain tend to concentrate on the classics; Madrid and Barcelona, and justifiably so, they’re great cities and among the most beautiful cities in Spain.
+Officially known as The Principality of Asturias, the region is not the first choice when people go to Spain.
+Visitors to Spain tend to concentrate on the classics; Madrid and Barcelona, and justifiably so; they’re great cities and among the most beautiful cities in Spain.
 But there are other lesser known areas with amazing natural beauty, history, and regional cuisine.
 The Principality of Asturias, a small province in northern Spain is one such place; Spain’s underrated province.

 A common way to enter Asturias is from Gijon, the major port facing the Bay of Biscay Sea in northern Asturias, Spain.
 The city is ringed by a beautiful beach dotted with seafood restaurants.
 Although Gijon is a great introduction to Asturias, the jewel in the crown awaits, Oviedo, the capital of the Principality of Asturias.

 Oviedo has a reputation as the fun capital of Asturias and it did not disappoint.
 One expects the traditional Spanish town with the massive cathedral in the central plaza surrounded by medieval monasteries, convents, churches and winding cobblestone streets.
 Yes, there’s that, along with riveting museums and art galleries.
 What one does not expect is the atmosphere of party central that exists in this city.

 There are three main sections of the city reserved for extreme revelry, each more fun than the next.
 Cider Street has great regional cuisine and cider is served from bottles held up to four feet away from the glass.
 Tapas Street has a myriad of counter service bars offering killer tapas.
 The more upscale North Street offers gastronomic works of art at surprisingly reasonable prices.
 Local musicians wander in and out of these restaurants performing and encouraging the patrons to join in the revelry.
 Add to that some of the best wine in all of Spain and the end result is the Spanish version of a rip-roaring good time.
 Sometimes the patrons follow the musicians out to their next stop to continue the fun.
 It’s quite unique and one of the best places to experience in Asturias!See where to experience the Spanish version of a rip-roaring good time.
 Click To Tweet

 PICOS DE EUROPA NATIONAL PARK

 The majestic Picos de Europa National Park spans 3 provinces; The Principality of Asturias, Cantabria and Castile and Leon and is one of the best places to see in Asturias.
 Created in 1928, it was awarded UNESCO biosphere status in 2003.
-The park has various protected animal spiecies including bear, various goat spiecies and Iberian Wolf.
+The park has various protected animal species including bear, various goat species and Iberian Wolf.
 The scenery is stunning with soaring, snow-capped mountains and streams cascading into the lush valleys.